Gujarat students who couldn’t spell their own name, excelled in English in Board exams

 After taking action against students — they have been barred from taking examinations for two-three years — the GSHSEB plans to follow it up with stringent action against teachers.
 “This year strict action will be taken against all those involved, right from teachers who assisted in mass copying to the centre supervisors,” said GSHSEB chairman A J Shah.

-Since 2017 board examinations, Panchmahal district was under the radar of the examination branch of GSHSEB after huge variations were detected in the OMR marks and subjective answers of students appearing in some of the examination centres during 2018 class X board examinations.
+Since the 2017 board examinations, Panchmahal district has been under the radar of the examination branch of GSHSEB after huge variations were detected in the OMR marks and subjective answers of students appearing in some of the examination centres during 2018 class X board examinations.

 Another reason for suspicion was tampering of the CCTV footage that was submitted to the board.
 The footage was missing at various intervals, leading to suspicion.
-When questioned, the examination centre in-charge blamed it on errant power supply.
-On verification with the Gujarat State Electricity Board, the GSHSEB found that the report of the electricity board for the centre did not match with the missing portions in the CDs.
+When questioned, the examination centre in-charge blamed it on erratic power supply.
+On verification with the Gujarat State Electricity Board, the GSHSEB found that the report of the electricity board for the centre did not match with the missing portions in the footage.

 “Since we were already doubtful about this particular centre, all these instances strengthened our doubts.
 We decided to investigate these cases and therefore directed the evaluators to keep the answer-sheets of students from this centre separate and not mix with the other districts.
 They were told to spot what is “common” and “unusually different” in these answer-sheets,” said GSHSEB Officer on Special Duty (OSD) M A Pathan.

-What followed was the essay on “My Best Friend” that was common in all the nearly 100 answer-sheets.
+What was found was that the essay on “My Best Friend” was almost identical in nearly all the 100 answer-sheets.
 It was lifted from one of the English guides commonly used by students.
-To the extent that not even the name of the “best friend” was changed in the answer-sheets, Pathan added.
+Not even the name of the “best friend” was changed in the answer-sheets, Pathan added.

-Among the 96 suspected answer-sheets, there were several that were written by girls as well.
+Among the 96 suspect answer-sheets, there were several that were written by girls as well.

-“When we enquired from the girls in front of their parents accompanying them about their best friend ‘Vikram’, while a few hesitated, others admitted claiming that they have such a friend in class IX, one class junior to them,” said one of the examination committee member who conducted the hearing.
+“When we enquired from the girls, in front of their parents accompanying them, about their best friend ‘Vikram’, while a few hesitated, others admitted claiming that they have such a friend in class IX, one class junior to them,” said an examination committee member who conducted the hearing.

-While other members claimed that during hearing sessions it was learnt that these students had never heard of tennis and when asked to write some of the words used by them in the essay failed to do so.
-Going to the extent that many even failed to write their own names in English.
+While other members claimed that during hearings it was learnt that these students had never heard of tennis, and when asked to write some of the words used by them in the essay, they failed to do so.
+Many even failed to write their own names in English.

 For all the latest Education News, download Indian Express App